koard/DukeFarm-Backend/api-specs.md

   - `generateMonthlyFeedingData()`: Creates 12-month array rotated from current month
   - `calculateAverageFishWeight()`: Returns fish weight with % change
   - `calculateFoodCosts()`: Returns pellet and fresh food costs
-- Created `GrowoutDashboardService` with identical structure to NURSERY_LARGE
+- Created `GrowoutDashboardService` with identical structure to the FATTENING dashboard
 - Integrated with existing WeatherService and FeedingCalculator
-- Updated routing in `HomeService` to direct NURSERY_LARGE and GROWOUT requests to respective services
+- Updated routing in `HomeService` to direct FATTENING and MARKET requests to respective services

 **Improved:**
 - Dashboard endpoint matrix documentation updated
-- Response examples added for NURSERY_LARGE and GROWOUT
+- Response examples added for FATTENING and MARKET
 - Field descriptions enhanced with farm type-specific fields

 **Status:**
-- NURSERY_SMALL: ✅ Complete
+- FINGERLING: ✅ Complete
-- NURSERY_LARGE: ✅ Complete
+- FATTENING: ✅ Complete
-- GROWOUT: ✅ Complete
+- MARKET: ✅ Complete

 **All three farm type dashboards are now fully operational!**